-Associate professor in Institut National des Sciences Appliquées – INSA since 2006, I received a Ph.D. degree in image processing in 2005 within the IETR lab.
+Full professor in Institut National des Sciences Appliquées – INSA since 2006, I received a Ph.D. degree in image processing in 2005 within the IETR lab.
 I then joined the Rainbow (ex Lagadic) team within IRISA / Inria laboratory in November 2011 and have defended an habilitation thesis in Signal Processing in June 2012.

-As part of the European Interreg VA France (Channel) England ADAPT project (2017-2021), I am responsible for the work module dedicated to the design of a virtual reality wheelchair simulator and scientific manager on behalf of INSA for work related to the design of a connected and intelligent wheelchair (14 people involved, budget of €1.6 million).
-I am also involved in the European project H2020 Crowdbot (2018-2021) which deals with robot navigation in a crowd, and the PRISME project (AAP PME 2017-2018) on the prevention of falls in hospitals.
-I have supervised 8 theses (defended) and currently supervise 4 doctoral students.
+As part of the European Interreg VA France (Channel) England ADAPT project (2017-2021), I am responsible for the work module dedicated to the design of a virtual reality wheelchair simulator and scientific manager on behalf of INSA for work related to the design of a connected and intelligent wheelchair (14 people involved, INSA budget of €2 million).
+I am also involved in the European project H2020 Crowdbot (2018-2021) which deals with robot navigation in a crowd, and the successive PRISME and AMBROUGERIEN projects (AAP PME 2017-2019 / AAP PME 2021-2024) on the prevention of falls in hospitals.

 Clément Strauss, PhD in 2011

 I teach various courses at INSA Rennes (Graduate engineering school), within Computer Science department.